 INVOLVE supports active public involvement in NHS, public health and social care research.
 It has numerous resources for researchers, including links to publications, databases and other resources relating to public involvement in research including:

 - This online resource hosts the INVOLVE briefing notes for researchers on how to involve members of the public in research.
-It includes detailed information on public involvement, case studies showing how the public have been involved in research projects and templates of useful documents.
+It includes detailed information on public involvement, case studies showing how the public has been involved in research projects and templates of useful documents.

 - A Plain English summary is a brief summary that has been written for members of the public, rather than researchers or professionals.
 It should be written clearly and simply, without jargon and with an explanation of any technical terms that have to be included.
 Find advice on making sure your research study has a clear and concise Plain English summary here.